ÀÏ˾»úÎçÒ¹¸£Àû

 Qualifying company or group

 Either a single company or a group can operate a CSOP.
-In a group situation, the main point to be satisfied is that the company which has established the scheme and over whose share options are to be granted must have control, either directly or indirectly, over any subsidiaries that wish to invite their employees to participate.
+In a group situation, the main point to be satisfied is that the company which has established the scheme, and over whose shares options are to be granted, must have control either directly or indirectly over any subsidiaries whose employees will be invited to participate,

 Powered by